Surprise, Arizona: Roads

 Surprise is served by Loop 303 and U.S. Route 60.
-U.S. Route 60 leads southeast to Phoenix and northwest to Wickenburg and Las Vegas (via U.S. Route 93).
-Surprise is also served by many major arterial roads.

 Transportation

 Surprise is a member of Valley Metro.
-Valley Metro Bus operates an route 571, an express bus between Surprise and Glendale.
-Surprise is also a member of WeRIDE, which operates demand-responsive transport in Peoria, Goodyear, Avondale, and Surprise but will end this service on July 1, 2025.
-The City decided to eliminate this service by citing that only 1% of residents utilized this service.
+Valley Metro Bus operates route 571, an express bus between Surprise and Glendale.
+Surprise is also a member of WeRIDE, which operates demand-responsive transport in Peoria, Goodyear, Avondale, and Surprise, but was to end this service on July 1, 2025, citing that only 1% of residents used this service.

 Police

 The Surprise Police Department consists of a Patrol Operations Division, Agency Support Division, Criminal Investigations Division, and Tactical Support Division.

 Sun City Grand

-Sun City Grand (The Grand) is a 45+ active adult retirement community in the city of Surprise founded in 1996.
-The communities final homes were completed in 2005.
+Sun City Grand (the Grand) is a 45+ active adult retirement community in the city of Surprise founded in 1996.
+The community's final homes were completed in 2005.
 Unlike other Del Webb communities in Arizona (Sun City and Sun City West), the Grand is not an unincorporated community led by community associations.
-The community boasts four golf courses and a variety of other amenities like pools and recreation centers.
+The community boasts four golf courses and a variety of other amenities such as pools and recreation centers.